Tips for Preparing a Competitive Application

 The selection panel factors economic status into the selection process.
 It is interested in learning of backgrounds that show financial disadvantage or applicants’ needs to secure non-family economic assistance to attend graduate school.
 There are many different manifestations of financial need, including reliance on grants and loans as an undergraduate student, accumulation of significant student debt, the need to work while in school, lack of family resources, choice of schools, and/or discontinuation of family support for graduate school.
 Applicants can help the selection panel to understand their particular financial situation in the following ways:

 - Answering financial questions in the application, based on the information in the FAFSA.
-Applicants should use 2019 financial data, if available.
-If not, the program will accept 2018 financial data.
+Applicants should use the most recent financial data available.

 - Submitting the Student Aid Report generated from the Free Application for Federal Student Aid (FAFSA) form.
-Again, applicants should use 2019 data if possible, but 2018 data is also acceptable.
+Again, applicants should use the most recent financial data.

 - Submitting documentation from your university that shows financial assistance you received during your undergraduate years.
 If the applicant did not receive financial assistance, he/she does not have to submit this form.